ACMUS-MIR/academic-kickstart/content/embeddings-20/results.md

 ## 2. Tables containing full results
 <br/>
 Here a detailed view of all classification results for each classifier-task combination can be seen.
 In table I results are shown when using 80% of the dataset for training followed by 10% of the set for training (table II) to point out the difference of small amounts of data available.
-Table III shows results early fusion classifiers versus the best late fusion approach.
-Table IV

 <table>
   <tr>